skyrisenexus/datasets/data/reddit/README.md

 # Reddit Data Collection

 This directory contains the `subreddits.json` file, which lists various technology and programming-related subreddits for data collection and analysis purposes.
+The configuration file is located at [`subreddits.json`](https://github.com/skyrisenexus/datasets/blob/main/data/reddit/subreddits.json).

 ## 📊 Data Structure